-- be qualified to vote (i.e. a Canadian citizen at least 18 years old on election day)
+- be qualified to vote (a Canadian citizen at least 18 years old on election day)

-Send your completed application and copies of your supporting documents to Elections Canada in Ottawa.
 Once your completed application has been approved, your name will be added to the International Register of Electors.
-When a federal election, by-election or referendum is called, Elections Canada mails a special ballot voting kit to all eligible electors whose names appear in the International Register.
+When a federal election, by-election or referendum is called, Elections Canada will automatically mail you a special ballot voting kit.

 If you are travelling or studying abroad

-If you usually live in Canada but are away to travel or study, you may apply to vote by special ballot once an election has been called – not before.
+If you usually live in Canada but will be out of your riding on election day because you are travelling or studying abroad, you may apply to vote by special ballot.

 Deadlines for voting from abroad